0xECoder-ERR/mwwm/README.md

 # WARNING!!
 THIS IS NOT COMPLETE AND IT IS VERY BUGGY I RECOMMEND HAVING A BACKUP WM!
 The minimize I will remove because it makes it so you can't get it back. have Fun!
  # Releases
-   you can get it by running `git clone https://github.com/0xECoder/mwwm/`
+   you can get it by running `git clone https://github.com/0xECoder-ERR/mwwm/`, or by going to https://github.com/0xECoder/mwwm/